Mosiddiq1/Application-Workflow-Dashboard/README.md

 - Business insights
 ---
 ## 📥 Data Source
-A synthetic dataset (`application_processing_dataset_v4.csv`) was created to simulate real-world application workflows with:
+A synthetic dataset (`to be added`) was created to simulate real-world application workflows with:
 - Quarterly fee rules
 - Multiple application types
 - Payment behaviours (Paid, Pending, Unpaid)